influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withId(id)
 ```

-Storage identification number.
-It is mandatory only for storage volumes defined in a storage of type 'jbod'.
+"Storage identification number.
+It is mandatory only for storage volumes defined in a storage of type 'jbod'."

 ### fn spec.kafka.storage.withOverrides